-Social justice activist, Jade Manson, drills down into the Coalition's new PaTH program and warns against adopting another heavy-handed approach to unemployment instead of focussing on job creation.
+Social justice activist, Eleanor Green, drills down into the Coalition's new PaTH program and warns against adopting another heavy-handed approach to unemployment instead of focussing on job creation.

 THERE HAS been continued uncertainty over whether the much criticized Work for the Dole program will continue to go ahead.